(June 20, 2017)

 It shall be the responsibility of the Chair to notify the scheduled Chesapeake PETS date, as soon as it is determined, to the Multi District PETS Alliance and other RI Officers as deemed necessary, such as RI Directors, the office of the RI President, and the office of the RI President-Elect.

 The Training Coordinator shall coordinate the efforts of each District Trainer to assure program cohesion and continuity and the proper coordination of any Pre-PETS activities within the training curriculum.
-The Training Coordinator shall work with appropriate committee chairs (speakers committee, materials/notebook committee etc), to ensure that the following are appropriately handled in a timely manner: development of the curriculum and the seminar workbook; and solicitation and scheduling of PETS facilitators.
+The Training Coordinator shall work with appropriate committee chairs (speakers committee, materials/notebook committee etc), to ensure that the following are appropriately handled in a timely manner: development of the curriculum and the seminar workbook/thumb drive; solicitation, training and scheduling of PETS facilitators; and an evaluation mechanism.

-The Training Coordinator selects all PETS facilitators from among those provided by District Trainers.
-The Training Coordinator will ensure the timely provision of PETS facilitators by District Trainers, but exceptionally may also use additional resources such as RLI.
-The names of potential PETS facilitators should be submitted by District Trainers to the Training Coordinator not later than December 1 to allow sufficient time to contact them with the date and time of PETS facilitator advanced training.
+The Training Coordinator selects all PETS facilitators from among those provided by District Trainers or, exceptionally, from other resources such as Rotary Leadership Institute.
+The names of potential PETS facilitators should be submitted by District Trainers to the Training Coordinator not later than December 1, to allow sufficient time to contact them with the date and time of PETS facilitator advanced training.